dkblackley/dkblackley.github.io/_posts/2023-02-18-whol-gstreamer.md

  `filesrc location=test.mp4 ! qtdemux ! h264parse ! rtph264pay ! udpsink host=$HOST port=5000`
  (where $HOST is localhost on my system)

 This pipeline launches a RTSP Server that takes its source data from a file called test.mp4.
-This file is passed to a demuxer and then the raw H264 frames are parsed before being wrapped in an rtp header with rtph264pay, then your RTSP stream is accesible via UDP on $HOST at port 5000.
+This file is passed to a demuxer and then the raw H264 frames are parsed before being wrapped in an rtp header with rtph264pay, then your RTSP stream is accessible via UDP on $HOST at port 5000.
 You can try this by running this launch string with the gst-launch-1.0 command.
 You'll need a video file called test.mp4 of course, and some player like ffplay or vlc to connect to localhost:5000.

 This is all well and good for simple RTSP serving, but what if you want to perform some processing on the frames before serving them, or wanted to serve RTSP in a programmatic way?
-Well thankfully gstreamer's native C-library has bindings in many languages.
+Well thankfully Gstreamer's native C-library has bindings in many languages.

 ### Using appsrc